chsasank/chsasank.github.io/_posts/classic_papers/2020-10-17-intellectual-property-critique-linus-torvalds.md

 One of the most awkward issues with patents is that, unlike with copyrights, you don’t get a patent just for inventing something new.
 No, <mark>you get a patent after you’ve gone through the painful and prolonged process of filing for it with the patent office.</mark> Waiting for the patent office, by the way, is a bit like standing in line at the DMV, but you have to realize that you stand in line with about twelve patent lawyers, and the line is TWO YEARS LONG.
 In short, it’s not something you do for fun on a Friday evening if the kids fell asleep early.

 As if to add insult to injury, the patent office doesn’t necessarily have the resources to check whether the patent for a new invention of yours is really all that groundbreaking.
-It’s not as if they have Einsteins<span class="margin-toggle sidenote-number"></span><span class="sidenote">
+It’s not as if they have Einsteins<label for="sn-2" class="margin-toggle sidenote-number"></label><input type="checkbox" id="sn-2" class="margin-toggle"/><span class="sidenote">
 Actually, Einstein did work for the patent office when he did his work on special relativity.
 But he was special.
 Even most patent clerks admit that.
 </span>
 working for them, so it’s fairly hard to give new inventions their proper checking.
 Which means that, in many cases, obviously bogus patents have been accepted.
 Think of it as the post office with Ph.D.’s—minus the guns.